20 Most Popular Data Science Interview Questions

-It’s simply impossible to ignore the importance of data, and our capacity to analyze, consolidate, and contextualize it.
+It’s simply impossible to ignore the importance of data and our capacity to analyze, consolidate, and contextualize it.
 Data scientists are relied upon to fill this need, but there is a serious dearth of qualified candidates worldwide.

-Following is some guidance on 20 of the most popular questions you can expect in an interview and how to frame your answers.
+Here's a list of 20 of the most popular questions you can expect in an interview and how to frame your answers.

 1. What are feature vectors?

 A feature vector is an n-dimensional vector of numerical features that represent some object.
 In machine learning, feature vectors are used to represent numeric or symbolic characteristics, called features, of an object in a mathematical, easily analyzable way.

 2. Explain the steps in making a decision tree.

 - Take the entire data set as input.